 Running the sample project

-This sample is a complete web application based on Magnolia 4.5 and requires nothing more than a Maven installation.
+This sample is a complete web application based on the current Magnolia and requires nothing more than a Maven installation.

 - When maven has downloaded the necessary artifacts and started the application point your browser to localhost:8080.